GadgetSeed/gadgetseed/README.md

    arm-none-eabi-objcopy: gs-Cortex-M7-32F769IDISCOVERY-internetradio-0.9.9.elf: warning: empty loadable segment detected at vaddr=0x90000000, is this intentional?
    ```

-## How to write and run software
+## How to write and execute software

    Use openocd and GDB to write the built software to the hardware.
    Use a serial terminal to use the debug console.
-   The following example uses terminals for openocd and GDB and serial terminals, respectively.
+   The following example uses terminals for openocd, GDB, and serial terminals, respectively.

-1. Launch openocd
+1. Start openocd

-   Open a terminal for openocd and run the following command for your hardware:
+   Open a terminal for openocd and execute the following command according to the hardware.

    ### 32F7xxxDISCOVERY